danhetrick/shabti/README.md

 This module disables file I/O functions.

-### `WarnFileIO`
+### `WarnOnFileIO`

-By default, `WarnFileIO` is set to `false`.
+By default, `WarnOnFileIO` is set to `false`.
 If set to `true`, and a script attempts to use file I/O functions, a warning stating that the file I/O function in question has been disabled is printed to the console.

 ### `ExitOnFileIO`